“[S]tabbing, burning and shooting pigs and goats, and sometimes even dogs….” Is this how you want your money spent?

 The Congressmen write that, “the use of animals for this training is expensive, obsolete, unnecessary and opposed by most Americans” and that LTT has fallen out of favor because high-tech human simulators are more effective and cost-efficient.
 The lawmakers also ask a series of questions about the extent and cost of the DOJ’s LTT.

 Is this how you want your money spent?
-Take a moment to write your Congress members and urge them to cut funding for wasteful animal experiments.
+Take a moment to urge the DOJ to end wasteful and cruel live tissue training.